rodgerskent/profitableHospital-project/README.md

 ## Key Insights
 The following key insights were brought to life in the assessment.
-* []()It is important to confirm the presenters definition of Net Income Percent if a topic of discussion.
-Net Income Percent is very different depending upon whether Gross Revenue or Net Patient Revenue is utilized to calculate.
-This is due the wide range of payor contracts and the high discount structure.
+* []()The large variation in contractor rates and published Net Income definitions can be misleading.
+It is important to confirm if Gross or Net Patient Revenue is being utlized when evaluating a hospitals net income percent performance.
-* []()Having an exception to or a requirement for a certificate of need does not appear to be a key driver of net income performance.
-In general hospitals operating in states that require a certificate of need perform better on some metrics this does not necessarily translate to enhanced net income performance.
+* []()Whether a hospital (or surgery center) is subject to state certificate of need requirements does impact performance.
+The impact on net income percent is not statistically significant.
 * []()The predictive models can be made more accurate and efficient through the use of recursive feature elimination.

 ## Reference Items & Data source